 Rebuilding Ireland is an initiative by the Government to tackle the housing crisis and to deliver new homes.
 Its five pillars include Pillar 2 'Accelerate Social Housing'.
-Rebuilding Ireland aims to increase social housing provision through a range of delivery mechanisms, including direct delivery of new homes by local authorities and

-AHBs, acquisition and leasing of new homes, and the use of the HAP Scheme and RAS.
+Rebuilding Ireland aims to increase social housing provision through a range of delivery mechanisms, including direct delivery of new homes by local authorities and AHBs, acquisition and leasing of new homes, and the use of the HAP Scheme and RAS.
 Rebuilding Ireland sets out ambitious targets for each local authority, including a target of 1,365 homes for Limerick City and County Council over the period 2018-2021.
 The latest targets for 2021 are for 441 new-build social homes, 10 units delivered through acquisitions, and 83 units delivered through leasing.
 The most recent year for which full delivery data is available is 2020.

 Social housing output under Rebuilding Ireland nationwide suffered a slowdown in 2020 due to the effects of the COVID-19 Pandemic, with national new-build, acquisition, and leasing output falling from 10,007 in 2019 to 7,827 in 2020.
-This slowdown is mirrored in Limerick, which saw 190 new social homes delivered under new-build, acquisition and leasing streams in 2020 (as shown in Table 5.3 below) compared to 263 in 2019.
+This slowdown is mirrored in Limerick, which saw 190 new social homes delivered under new-build, acquisition and leasing streams in 2020 (as shown in Table 5.4 below) compared to 263 in 2019.
 A further 530 households were accommodated under the RAS and HAP schemes in 2020, a slight drop from 557 in 2019.

-Table 5.3: Delivery under Rebuilding Ireland streams, 2020
+Table 5.4: Delivery under Rebuilding Ireland streams, 2020

 Rebuilding Ireland streams Limerick City and County

 Build 107

 (Local Authority New Build) 19

 (AHB New Build) 68

 (Part V New Build) 20

 Acquisition 25

 Leasing 58

 Build, Acquisition, Leasing Total 193

 HAP and RAS 530

 All Streams 723

-Source: Rebuilding Ireland/Department of Housing, Local G overnment and Heritage, .
+Source: Rebuilding Ireland/Department of Housing, Local Government and Heritage, .

 The most recent data on ongoing social housing construction under Rebuilding Ireland was published in October 2020.27 It indicates that as of Q2 2020 a total of 364 new social homes have been delivered across Limerick across 46 schemes.
 This includes 19 regeneration schemes primarily in Limerick City.
-A further 913 planned units were recorded as in the delivery pipeline at various stages of the approval process from capital appraisal to construction, including 375 units on projects recorded
+A further 913 planned units were recorded as in the delivery pipeline at various stages of the approval process from capital appraisal to construction, including 375 units on projects recorded as on-site and under construction.

-Rebuilding Ireland is due to conclude in 2021 and is expected to be replaced by a new plan named Housing for All (forthcoming).
+Rebuilding Ireland is due to conclude in 2021 and is expected to be replaced by a new plan named Housing for All (forthcoming 2021).
 This strategy will seek to deliver 50,000 new social homes to 2025 and will set new delivery targets for local authorities.
 While Limerick City and County Council will endeavour to meet these targets over the course of this Housing Strategy, these have not yet been published at time of writing.
+Under Housing for All, Limerick City and County Council has been allocated a target of 2,963 units between 2022 and 2026, to be primarily delivery through new-build programmes with c.40% to be delivered by the AHB sector and c.60% to be direct Council build.